FONTE-EID/fiber-optic-transmission-system-modeling/README.md

 # Fiber-Optic Transmission Systems Modeling

-This library modeles the fiber-optic channel governed by nonlinear Schrödinger (NLS) equation, accompanied with TX and RX DSP chain implementation.
+This library modeles the single-pol and dual-pol fiber-optic channels governed by nonlinear Schrödinger equation (NLSE) and coupled NLSE, accompanied with TX and RX DSP chain implementation.

 NLS equation is solved using split-step Fourier method in this library.

-The TX and RX DSP chain module, for single-polarization, includes the following functions:
+The TX and RX DSP chain module, for single-polarization, includes the following modules:

 - Modulation
-- Pulse shaping
+- RRC Pulse shaping
 - Sampling
 - Matched filtering
 - Chromatic dispersion compensation